 Eventually, Hippomenes won the race and the love of his life.
 The two married, and Atalanta fathered one son, Pathenopaios.

 Tragically, however, Hippomenes forgot to thank the goddess Aphrodite after the race.
 Full of anger, Aphrodite filled the couple with passion while they were on a hunt and caused them to have sex in a sanctuary of Zeus, which was extremely sacrilegious.

 According to Greek mythology, Zeus, or Artemis, angered that Atalanta lost her virginity, turned the couple into lions for their sin.

-According to ancient belief, lions could not mate with their own species, only with leopards.
-So, this punishment effectively prevented the pair from ever having sex again.
+According to ancient belief, lions could not mate with their own species but only with leopards.
+This punishment, therfore, effectively prevented the pair from ever having sex again.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!